Mailman (City Letter Carrier)

 I don't know the answer to that.
 I can't imagine that there are too many situations to get into conflict with a customer.
 I would usually walk away from most situations that could get out of hand.
 Anyhow, they shouldn't threaten to stop the mail because of the "words" unless there was a physical threat made by you, which it doesn't sound like.
 If, by chance, you notice mail not being delivered, you could contact a delivery supervisor or Postmaster or manager to tell them what happened and ask why you didn't receive mail when you were supposed to.
 I hope that cooler heads prevail.
 I have a few jerky customers that I deliver mail too, but I don't let it bother me.
 They continue to get the exact same quality service as everybody else I deliver mail to.
 I hope that cooler heads prevail in your situation and that the mail service isn't interrupted.
 Thanks for writing with your q.

-Asked by Kashmere almost 10 years ago
+Asked by Collette over 10 years ago

-Asked by Charles almost 11 years ago
+Asked by Quentin almost 10 years ago